Auvergne: Feudal Auvergne

-In the 7th century, the Franks and the Aquitani competed for control of the Auvergne.
+In the 7th century, the Franks and the Aquitani competed for control of Auvergne.
 Conquered by the Carolingians, it was integrated for a certain time into the kingdom of Aquitania.
 A section known as the county of Aurillac was given to the father of Géraud d’Aurillac; this grant was made directly by the king.
 The counts of Auvergne, the Guilhemides, slowly obtained their independence.
 In the 10th century, Auvergne was subject to rivalry between the counts of Poitiers and Toulouse.

-Under the reign of the Carolingians, the Auvergne included five secondary counties with a particular administrative system (Clermont, Turluron, Brioude, Tallende, Carlat (comitatus Cartladensis)).
+Under the reign of the Carolingians, Auvergne included five secondary counties with a particular administrative system (Clermont, Turluron, Brioude, Tallende, Carlat (comitatus Cartladensis)).

-During the Middle Age, the county of Auvergne covered the current departments of Puy-de-Dôme, the northern half of Cantal, as well as a small third in the North West of Haute-Loire, with the county of Brioude.
-The other part of Cantal constituted the direct territory of Aurillac Abbey, and a part of it was indentured to the viscounts of Millau, to form the Carlades.
+During the Middle Ages, the county of Auvergne covered the current departments of Puy-de-Dôme, the northern half of Cantal, as well as a small third in northwestern Haute-Loire, with the county of Brioude.
+The other part of Cantal constituted the direct territory of Aurillac Abbey, and a part of it was indentured to the viscounts of Millau, to form the viscountcy of Carlat.

-The Auvergne had gone through a very strict feudal regime, synonym for a dispersion of the political power.
-The Bishop of Clermont removed his city from the counts’ authority, who, as a result, favoured the nearby city of Montferrand.
-Later, a usurpation of the power of count lead to the creation, by the legitimate robbed count, of a Dauphiné d’Auvergne, independent from the usurper count.